astrotutor9/Pico_Simple_Micropython_Rover/README.md

 builtinLed = Pin(25, Pin.OUT)
 red1 = Pin(22, Pin.OUT)

-builtinLed(1)  # Keep on just to show the Pico is powered
+# Simple indication to show Pico is powered and script is running
+builtinLed(1)

 for flashes in range(4):
     red1(1)